lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-2C-1-realtime-vitals.md

 - Enqueue ready sensors to the **device update queue**
 - Wait 500ms (adjust for time spent in loop)

 It obtains devices & their schedules from the database.
-To refresh configuration, the operator simply restarts the worker container.
+To refresh configuration, the operator simply restarts the worker.
 As long as one worker is online, polls will be scheduled.

 #### Concerns